 Mr. Phillips is a Co-founder and Managing Partner of Recognize, a technology investing and transformation company.
 Previously, he was Chief Executive Officer of Infor, Inc., a multi-billion dollar enterprise software company, from 2010 until 2019 and Chairman of Infor from 2019 until 2020.
-Mr. Phillips served on the board of Viacom from January 2006 to December 2019 and, prior to that, on the board of Former Viacom beginning in 2004.
+Mr. Phillips served on the board of Viacom from January 2006 to December 2019 and, prior to that, on the board of Viacom's predecessor beginning in 2004.
 He was a President of Oracle Corporation from 2003 to 2010 and served as a member of its board of directors and executive management committee from 2004 to 2010.
 Prior to Oracle, Mr. Phillips was a managing director at Morgan Stanley in the Technology Group and served on its board of directors.
-He has served as a director of American Express Company and Compass, Inc. since 2020 and Oscar Health, Inc. since 2021, and serves on the boards of the Apollo Theater, the New York City Police Foundation and the Black Economic Alliance.
-He served on President Obama's Economic Recovery Board, led by Paul Volcker, and is a member of the Council on Foreign Relations.
+He has served as a director of American Express Company and Compass, Inc. since 2020, and serves on the boards of the Apollo Theater, the New York City Police Foundation and the Black Economic Alliance.
+He previously served on the board of Oscar Health, Inc. He served on President Obama's Economic Recovery Board, led by Paul Volcker, and is a member of the Council on Foreign Relations.